fotahub/fotahub-device-sdk-win32/docs/getting-started/simple.md

 Create a FotaHub product that represents your device in FotaHub as explained [here](../fotahub/create-product.md).
 It will be used to upload and provide firmware updates for the same.

+### Get the FotaHub Device SDK for Windows

+If not yet done so, either clone or download and uncompress the [FotaHub Device SDK for Windows](https://github.com/fotahub/fotahub-device-sdk-win32) to a location of your choice on your machine.

+> &#x26A0; Make sure that the path to the location of the FotaHub Device SDK for Windows on your machine does not contain any spaces.

 ### Create initial firmware version

 1. Start the Visual Studio Code and open (`File > Folder...`) the `Simple` example included in the FotaHub Device SDK for Windows (`<device-sdk-root>\examples\simple`).

-2. Open the `DemoProductInfo.h` file, and initialize the `DEMO_PRODUCT_ID` and `DEMO_PRODUCT_NAME` constants with the id and the name of the previously created FotaHub product.
+2. Open the `DemoProductInfo.h` file, and initialize the `DEMO_PRODUCT_ID` and `DEMO_PRODUCT_NAME` constants with the id and the name of the previously created FotaHub product (see `Products > {{Your FotaHub product}} > Settings > General` at [Fotahub](https://fotahub.com)).
 Leave the `DEMO_PRODUCT_FIRMWARE_VERSION` as is for now.
 In case you have selected anything else than `SHA256` as the binary checksum algorithm for your FotaHub product or opted for using a signature instead, you also must adjust the `DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM` constant accordingly:

 ```c
 #define DEMO_PRODUCT_ID "eb8ab3b1-0938-40ec-afba-9379363948cf"